 A V Cs are deducted from your allowances, just like your normal contributions.
 Your L G P S and A V C contributions are deducted before your tax is worked out.
 If you pay tax, you receive tax relief automatically through the payroll.
 You qualify for tax relief (normally at your highest rate) on all pension contributions up to 100% of your taxable earnings, including your normal contributions – but see Points to note at the end of this section.
 Deductions start from the next available pay day after your election has been accepted.
 You may change or stop your payment at any time whilst you are paying into the L G P S.

-At retirement, any of your A V C fund which you do not take as a lump sum is used to buy you an annuity.
+At retirement, you must use any of your A V C fund which you do not take as a lump sum to buy an annuity.
 An insurance company, bank or building society of your choice takes your A V C fund and pays you a pension in return.
 You can do this at the same time you take your L G P S benefits, or you may be able to defer buying an annuity until any time up to the eve of your 75th birthday.
 If you carry on paying into the L G P S after age 65 you cannot buy an annuity until you retire, or you reach the eve of your 75th birthday if this is earlier.

 An annuity is paid completely separately from your L G P S benefits.